 Johnny’s Selected Seeds, an employee-owned company that provides our industry the best flower, herb and vegetable seeds — supplied to farms large and small and even backyard cutting gardens like mine.
 Check them out at johnnysseeds.com.

-Association of Specialty Cut Flower Growers.
+And finally, thank you Association of Specialty Cut Flower Growers.
 Formed in 1988, ASCFG was created to educate, unite, and support commercial cut flower growers.
 It mission is to help growers produce high-quality floral material, and to foster and promote the local availability of that product.
-Learn more at ascfg.org
+Learn more at ascfg.org.

 I’m Debra Prinzing, host and producer of the Slow Flowers Podcast.
 Next week, you’re invited to join me in putting more American grown flowers on the table, one vase at a time.
 And If you like what you hear, please consider logging onto Itunes and posting a listener review.